Emmacharleswilson/Discover3c/README.md

   <dt><a href="index.html" target="_blank" alt="Discover3c Home Page">Home Page</a></dt>
   <dd>The Home Page consists of a hero image and and about us section:
      <ul>
-          <li><strong>Hero Image</strong> - Occupying 100% of the page width, while viewing on a desktop.
-On mobile devices the image changes to fit the screen better, still occupying 100% of the page width.
+          <li><strong>Hero Image</strong> - Occupying 80% of the page width, while viewing on a desktop.
+On mobile devices the image changes to fit the screen better, while occupying 100% of the page width.
 The imagery used was specifically chosen as it created a impactful first impression, setting the tone of the website for the user.
           </li>
           <li><strong>About Us text and imagegy</strong> - The text occupies 60% of the page width while textwrapping around the image.
 The what is 3c hair section has an image occupying 40% of the page width while the text stays at 60%.
 This was to make the viewing of this information clear and easy to understand.
 On smaller screens, the width of the text and imagery increases to take up 90% of the page width and all image size decreases retrospectively.
           </li>